Hakim Ziyech: Morocco

 On 8 February 2022, Ziyech announced his retirement from international football at the age of 28, having fallen out with Halilhodžić over his claims of Ziyech feigning injury.
 On 13 March 2022, Ziyech and his Moroccan teammate Noussair Mazraoui, both rejected Halilhodžić's invitation to represent the Morocco national football team in the 2022 FIFA World Cup qualification – CAF third round against DR Congo, and reaffirmed his decision to retire internationally.
-Halilhodžić was later sacked in August with Walid Regragui replacing him, which lead to Ziyech rescinding his retirement and he rejoined the national team for the friendly against Chile on 23 September.
-Ziyech excelled as Morocco advanced to the semi-finals of the 2022 World Cup becoming the first African Team to do so in history, scoring a goal and providing an assist, also receiving the player of the match award in the match against Belgium.
+Halilhodžić was later sacked in August with Walid Regragui replacing him, which lead to Ziyech reversing his retirement and he rejoined the national team for the friendly against Chile on 23 September.
+Ziyech excelled as Morocco advanced to the semi-finals of the 2022 World Cup becoming the first African Team to do so in history, scoring a goal and providing an assist, while also receiving the player of the match award in the match against Belgium.
+Due to injuries, fitness issues and a dip in form, he has found himself out of regular involvement for the national team.
+He was left out of the squad for the 2025 AFCON, as he was still undergoing rehabilitation after his switch to Wydad AC.

-Ziyech speaks Dutch and English.
-He is not fluent in Darija for this reason he addresses Moroccan fans and journalists in English.

-Ziyech has been captaining the squad since 2024.

 Style of play

 Ziyech is a right winger who likes to take up a wide starting position and then drive infield with the ball, on to his stronger left foot and into positions where he poses a threat on goal, either with shots, through balls or crosses.
 He is most dangerous coming into central areas and looking to play killer balls to teammates making diagonal runs towards goal from the left.
 He is particularly skilled at playing deft balls over a defence, and if his teammates time their runs well, they often very suddenly find themselves with a one-on-one shooting opportunity.
 His movement off the flank means the right-back can overlap.

-The dip with which Ziyech plays those balls into the area is one of his greatest skills, not only because he so often creates clear-cut chances for his teammate, but also because he teases the opposition goalkeeper with a ball that looks like it might float through to them but drops short into the zone in front of goal.
-Ziyech can manipulate the ball impressively, and that leads to him creating plenty of chances for his team.
-He has incredible balance, speed and acceleration, is able to shake off the attention of an opponent with ease and create himself shooting opportunities, rather than going down the line to cross.

-The threat he poses when he moves infield means he draws defenders towards him, creating gaps for others further forwards.
-That also works the other way around; teammates know that when Ziyech moves towards goal they should make runs that take defenders away and create space for him to shoot.
+Ziyech is known for his ball control, beating defenders with swerves and dips to create scoring opportunities.
+He has the speed, balance and awareness to create chances for his teammate and to finish off attacks himself.

+His movements infield often cause problems for opposition defenders, allowing for his teammates to get into space.
+Ziyech's strong positioning skills enable him to make quick moves into space to create chances.
 When he does get into a position to shoot from range, he usually looks to bend his foot around the ball and aim for the far corner.

+His discipline has been called into question on several occasions, given his dubious record of falling out with several managers at both club and national level.